Skip to main content

 Search Contract Parameters

-search and refine planner actions share a gatherer contract that controls retrieval depth and strategy:
+search and refine actions share a retrieval contract that controls retrieval depth and strategy:

 • mode: linear or graph